atabegruslan/Others/DB/db.md

 ## Do use table-valued functions

-What are table-valued functions: https://www.sqlservertutorial.net/sql-server-user-defined-functions/sql-server-table-valued-functions/
-What is `CROSS APPLY`: https://www.youtube.com/watch?v=kVogo0AbatM

 This is one of my favorite tricks of all time because it is truly one of those hidden secrets that only the experts know.
 When you use a scalar function in the `SELECT` list of a query, the function gets called for every single row in the result set.
 This can reduce the performance of large queries by a significant amount.
 However, you can greatly improve the performance by converting the scalar function to a table-valued function and using a `CROSS APPLY` in the query.
 This is a wonderful trick that can yield great improvements.

+What is `CROSS APPLY`: https://www.youtube.com/watch?v=kVogo0AbatM

 - https://stackoverflow.com/questions/34754663/difference-between-scalar-table-valued-and-aggregate-functions-in-sql-server
 - https://www.sqlservertutorial.net/sql-server-user-defined-functions/sql-server-scalar-functions/